open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 #### ExemplarReservoir

-`ExemplarReservoir` receives the measurements sampled in by the `ExemplarFilter` and is responsible for storing Exemplars.
+`ExemplarReservoir` receives the measurements sampled in by the `ExemplarFilter` and is responsible for storing Exemplars. `ExemplarReservoir` ultimately decides which measurements get stored as exemplars.
+The following are the default
+reservoirs:

-`AlignedHistogramBucketExemplarReservoir` is the default reservoir used for Histograms with buckets, and it stores one exemplar per histogram bucket.
-The exemplar stored is the last measurement recorded - i.e. any new measurement overwrites the previous one.
+* `AlignedHistogramBucketExemplarReservoir` is the default reservoir used for Histograms with buckets, and it stores at most one exemplar per histogram bucket.
+The exemplar stored is the last measurement recorded - i.e. any new measurement overwrites the previous one in that bucket.

+`SimpleExemplarReservoir` is the default reservoir used for all metrics except Histograms with buckets.
+It has a fixed reservoir pool, and implements the equivalent of [naive reservoir](https://en.wikipedia.org/wiki/Reservoir_sampling).
+The reservoir pool size (currently defaulting to 10) determines the maximum number of exemplars stored.

+> **Note**
-Currently there is no ability to change the Reservoir used.
+> Currently there is no ability to change or configure Reservoir.

 ### Instrumentation